scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## Differences in state value sizes

-Very similar to the state key sizes case, if a contract uses storage values with predictaby different sizes, an attacker might find out information about the execution of a contract.
+Very similar to the state key sizes case, if a contract uses storage values with predictably different sizes, an attacker might find out information about the execution of a contract.

 Let's see an example for a contract with 2 `handle` functions: